compolabs/price-oracle/README.md

 ```

 ## Summary
 This tutorial on creating a price oracle in the Sway programming language for Fuel Network will guide you through the steps of building a basic, yet functional oracle.
-As a key component of blockchain technology, price oracles provide accurate, up-to-date data on asset prices and are essential to the functioning of blockchain systems.
+As a key component of blockchain infrastructure, price oracles provide accurate, up-to-date data on asset prices and are essential to the functioning of blockchain ecosystems.
 With this tutorial, you will gain hands-on experience building a solution for Fuel Network, and a better understanding of process of development on Fuel Network.